007 MAGAZINE - The World's Foremost James Bond Resource!

 Sean Connery's announcement in July 1966 that You Only Live Twice would be his last James Bond film signalled the demise of the Sixties spy craze.
 Although the search was on to find a new actor to play James Bond, there was no certainty this would come to fruition, and that audiences would accept anyone else in the role.
 Although On Her Majesty's Secret Service had been announced as the next film in the end credits of You Only Live Twice, it would appear at the time that United Artists were resigned to the fact that the James Bond series may have fulfilled its potential, and in June 1967 they offered the first five films in the series (and the then unmade On Her Majesty's Secret Service) to US TV stations for $30-million.
 The proposed deal would allow two films to be released each year over a three-year period; each film could be shown twice and after the deal expired the rights would revert to the owners.
 Although there was interest at this stage, the record-setting price of $5-million per film proved too expensive at that time.

 Goldfinger had not been seen in UK cinemas since late 1965, but the three 007 films directed by Terence Young were still in circulation before being withdrawn ahead of the release of You Only Live Twice.
 The Dr. No/From Russia With Love double-bill proved extremely popular across the UK and was still playing until early June 1967, with newspapers reminding cinemagoers that this was their last chance to see these films prior to withdrawal.
 Distributor United Artists clearly wanted to exploit the cinematic value of the Sean Connery James Bond films for as long as possible, and did everything they could to remind cinemagoers that a new film was due for release that year.
 The gap between Thunderball and You Only Live Twice had been the longest yet, with 18 months between the premieres of the two films.
 You Only Live Twice was the first James Bond film to have a summer release, and this affected the way the film was distributed in the UK.
-Following its Royal World Charity premiere at London's ODEON Leicester Square on June 12, 1967, the film did not immediately go into simultaneous general release across the UK, as had been the case with the first four films in the series.
+Following its Royal World Charity premiere at London's ODEON Leicester Square on June 12, 1967, You Only Live Twice did not immediately go into simultaneous general release across the UK, as had been the case with the first four films in the series.
 Instead, You Only Live Twice played at the ODEON before transferring to the London Pavilion, also playing concurrently at the Studio One cinema, Oxford Circus.

 Dr. No/From Russia With Love Regent Cinema Hull May 1967